odaacabeef/beefdown/docs/sync.md

 When set to `leader`, MIDI clock, start, and stop messages are sent.
 They can be used to sync other MIDI devices.

+A dedicated virtual MIDI device is used for sync messages: `beefdown-sync`.

 ## Ableton Live

 This has been tested with Ableton Live for recording MIDI.